 How to Fix a Crossbite

 Like all orthodontics, some issues are simply due to genetics.
 There may have been nothing you could have done to prevent a crossbite.
 However, other factors can be the culprits for delivering you a less-than-perfect smile.

-Some childhood habits such as thumbsucking, tongue thrusting, and perhaps even sucking on a dummy for too many years could alter your jaw and, therefore, the alignment of your teeth.
-Which we understand can be highly annoying - where were Mum and Dad while you were chowing down on your thumb all those years?
+Some childhood habits while we still have baby teeth such as thumbsucking, tongue thrusting, and perhaps even sucking on a dummy for too many years could alter your jaw and, therefore, the alignment of your teeth - which we understand can be highly annoying.

+How to Fix a Crossbite